 - Add sweetener and flavoring, and continue beating to soft peaks.

-- Remove whipped cream from refrigerator and place on work station alongside merengue and chocolate.
-Mousse will come together in a 3-step process
+- Remove whipped cream from the refrigerator and place it on the work station alongside meringue and chocolate.
+The mousse will come together in a 3-step process

-- Add 1/3 of merengue to chocolate mixture and gently fold to combine.
+- Add 1/3 of meringue to the chocolate mixture and gently fold to combine.

-- Fold chocolate merengue back into remaining merengue and fold to thoroughly combine.
+- Fold chocolate meringue back into remaining meringue and fold to thoroughly combine.

-- Gently fold chocolate merengue into whipped cream till thoroughly combined.
+- Gently fold the chocolate meringue into whipped cream till thoroughly combined.